 Admitting Fault for the Accident

-Many people knowingly (or unknowingly) admit that the accident was their fault.
-Any statements that could be interpreted into an admission of fault can be later used against you.
+Many people knowingly (or unknowingly) admit the accident was their fault.
+Any statements that the at-fault boater or their insurer interprets as an admission of guilt may hurt your case.
 It could also give the other party’s insurance company grounds for denying your claim.
-If the liable insurance company tries to speak to you directly, or asks you to give a recorded statement, refer them to your legal team.
+If the liable insurance company tries to speak to you directly or asks you to provide a recorded statement, refer them to your legal team.

-After a boat accident, contact Laborde Earles Injury Lawyers.
+After a boat accident, you can reach out to Laborde Earles Injury Lawyers.
 A member of our team can explain what actions can support your case for compensation.
-To learn more about working with an Andrew boating accident lawyer, dial (337) 777-7777.
+We offer complimentary case reviews for those injured in Andrew and nearby areas.

 Start a Free Case Review with Laborde Earles Injury Lawyers